Top 6 Phishing Trends of 2020

 The return of Emotet Malware began in July and has yet to slow down as we near the end of 2020.
 Microsoft sent an alert on July 17 with evidence of a large phishing campaign featuring malicious links and attachments.

-In August, Vade Secure detected an anomalous increase in unique Microsoft phishing.
+In August, Vade detected an anomalous increase in unique Microsoft phishing.
 As we noted in our Q3 Phishers’ Favorites report, Microsoft typically sees around 240 unique phishing URLs on peak days, but the number spiked to 846 on August 21.

 In September, Australian, Japanese, French, and Italian security agencies sent out urgent alerts about Emotet activity.
-Around the same time, Vade Secure detected a massive increase in Microsoft phishing URLs: 1,799 on September 1 and 1,151 on September 21.
-Continuing into October, Vade Secure detected ongoing waves of Emotet activity, particularly on weekdays when workers are glued to their inboxes.
+Around the same time, Vade detected a massive increase in Microsoft phishing URLs: 1,799 on September 1 and 1,151 on September 21.
+Continuing into October, Vade detected ongoing waves of Emotet activity, particularly on weekdays when workers are glued to their inboxes.

 Early this month, an HP Inc. report revealed that Emotet emails surged 1,200 percent from Q2 to Q3 2020.
 Microsoft-themed Emotet campaigns continued, with malicious Word docs and phishing emails with a Microsoft Word update as the lures.